Then I Heard One Speaking To Me

-	If we truly want to hear the voice of our Lord speaking words of life to us, o priest of God, then let us allow the Holy Spirit to lift us up and bring us into the inner court where we will assuredly behold the glory of the Lord filling the house.
+If we truly want to hear the voice of our Lord speaking words of life to us, beloved priest of God, then let us allow the Holy Spirit to lift us up and bring us into the inner court where we will assuredly behold the glory of the Lord filling the house.
 For it is here, in God’s presence, as we minister to Him that “Then I heard one speaking to me.”

-Do you notice, by the way, that Luke mentions “ministering to the Lord” as if everybody already knew what this was?
+Do you notice, by the way, that Luke mentions rather casually “ministering to the Lord” as if everybody already knew what this was?
 There’s no big or small explanation here about what ministering to the Lord is, for Luke obviously assumed his readers knew what ministering to the Lord is.
 Oh, that this would be true in God’s church today!
 Not only that, but the example of ministering to the Lord was being set for the entire church by all who were in leadership at the church in Antioch, the “prophets and teachers.”
 So, yes, once more, this is a necessary truth for the entire body of Christ to realize, to obediently, humbly, and joyfully step into, our being “a kingdom and priests to our God” (Revelation 5:10).

 So, to be specific, it was “while they were ministering to the Lord and fasting,” while they were before God’s presence ministering as God’s priesthood, in the very act of ministering to the Lord; it was then, at that moment that “the Holy Spirit said.”